carissalow/rapids/docs/features/extracted.rst

 .. _timezone:

 - ``TIMEZONE`` - The time zone where data was collected.
 Use the timezone names from this `List of Timezones`_.
-Double check your chosen name is correct, for example US Eastern Time is named New America/New_York, not EST.
+Double check your chosen name is correct, for example US Eastern Time is called New America/New_York, not EST.

 .. _database_group: